ShabnamQuadri/ShabnamQuadri/README.md

 # 💫 About Me:
 "Hi there!
-I'm Shabnam Quadri, an ECE student at RCOEM with a CGPA of 9.69. 📚✨ Alongside my major in Electronics and Communication Engineering, I’m also pursuing a minor in AI/ML, diving into the exciting world of Artificial Intelligence and Machine Learning.
-The fusion of electronics with AI is something I'm particularly passionate about, and I'm eager to explore how these technologies can revolutionize industries.<br><br>I'm also learning Python and Java to enhance my coding skills and bring these ideas to life.
-I’m excited to see where this combination of hardware and software knowledge will take me! 🚀 Feel free to check out my projects and connect with me on this journey. #ECE #AI #MachineLearning #MinorInAIML #Python #Java #TechInnovation #RCOEM"
+I'm Shabnam Quadri, an Electronics and Communication Engineering student at RCOEM also pursuing a minor in AI/ML, diving into the exciting world of Artificial Intelligence and Machine Learning.
+The fusion of electronics with AI is something I'm particularly passionate about, and I'm eager to explore how these technologies can revolutionize industries.<br>

 ## 🌐 Socials: